GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 - Now let's set up the workflow.
 - The first thing we want to do is "save the weight values entered on the screen to the PetWeightLogs we prepared earlier"!
-- You'll want to set this up based on what we've covered in the lecture so far!
+- Please try to set this up based on the contents of the lecture so far!

-- I've included an explanation on the next page, so let's do that first!
+- The explanation is on the next page, so let's do that first!

 ---